wowshow855/CannonLoader/README.md

  4. Load the file into the program and make your changes (add / remove / edit images or sounds as needed) then export the .pk file **SELECT THE SAME FILE AS THE ONE YOU EXTRACTED FROM (replace it)**
  5. rename the file to the original file name and replace it in redcon's media folder

+## THE REPLACEMENT FILE SIZE MUST BE SMALLER OR EQUALTO THE ORIGINAL FILE!
 ### WARNING DO NOT RUN CL DIRECTLY IN REDCON'S MEDIA FOLDER!
 PLEASE CREATE A SPEREATE FOLDER ON YOUR DESKTOP.